Contact: UCC Disaster Ministries

 2018 Funding: $504,849

 What's Next?
 "We need more volunteers to help us stretch our resources and reach," said Zach Wolgemuth, UCC Disaster Ministries Executive.
 "Many more houses are on the waiting list."
-Work teams currently are being scheduled through the end of 2019.
+Work teams currently are being scheduled into 2020!

 Work may include repairing cement roofs, light carpentry, metal and wood roofing repair, and painting interior ceilings and walls.
 Most of the work will be done in the Humacao city area, the hardest hit area in Puerto Rico.